 Important Things to Know About Radiator Controls

 Let’s assume you have already cooled the system down, and get on with the job.
-If you don’t know how to that, then find a gas safe engineer to take the radiator out because you don’t have the basic knowledge you need.
+If you don’t know how to do that, then find a gas-safe engineer to take the radiator out because you don’t have the basic knowledge you need.

 Locate the two radiator valves.
 The larger one in the picture controls the flow of water so you want to close it firmly in a clockwise direction.
 If it is an automatic thermostatic valve turn it down to the lowest mark.